Josh Donaldson shocks mom with Maserati after she keeps promise to quit smoking

 “Ahhh, oh my God!”
 Lisa French can be heard screaming as she jumps up and down in disbelief.

-She continues to run around before jumping into her Donaldson’s arms in a sweet embrace.
+She continues to run around before jumping into Donaldson’s arms in a sweet embrace.

 CLICK HERE TO GET THE FOX NEWS APP